Blog

 Before releasing any major statement, model how fringe networks will respond.
 "If we release Statement A, what counter-narrative is likely?"
 Predictive governance, not reactive crisis management.

 Supply chain disruptions increasingly begin as social narratives before they become operational realities.
-The Nexperia crisis showed geopolitical risk travels from Telegram to YouTube before it hits Reuters.
+A recent global brand’s crisis showed geopolitical risk travels from Telegram to YouTube before it hits Reuters.

 Implementation roadmap